Need help now?

 • “Would it be ok if we try _____ and see how it goes?”

-1. Hear them out: open up space for them to speak.
-Ask follow up questions and validate how they’re feeling.
-If your friend doesn’t want to talk, let them know you’ll continue to be there, if they change their mind.
+Give room for them to speak.
+Ask follow-up questions and validate how they’re feeling.
+If your friend doesn’t want to talk, let them know that you’ll continue to be there if they change their mind.

 You could say something like: